2008 French mistaken virginity case: The plea of the former husband, accepted by the wife

 On 26 July 2006, the man filed for an annulment to the high court of Lille.
 He pleaded the fact that his wife had been presented to him as chaste before the marriage.
-It would therefore be an annulment on the grounds of ‘mistaken essential qualities of the spouse [...] which were determining factors in his consent’, in accordance with article 180 paragraph 2 of the French civil code concerning a ‘mistake regarding the person’.
+It would therefore be an annulment on the grounds of ‘mistaken essential qualities of the spouse [...] which were determining factors in his consent’, in accordance with article 180, paragraph 2 of the French civil code concerning a 'mistake regarding the person.'
 The wife approved the annulment, while the Ministère public ‘declares it has put its trust in justice’.
 On 1 April 2008, the high court of Lille announced the annulment of the marriage on the basis of article 180 of the civil code.
-The woman's acceptance of the request allowed it to be deduced that she had known that her virginity constituted, in the view of her husband, an essential quality with regards to the consent to the proposed marriage.
+The woman's acceptance of the request allowed it to be deduced that she had known that her virginity constituted, in the view of her husband, an essential quality with regard to the consent to the proposed marriage.

 Appeal of the prosecution against the will of the parties

-Although having initially approved the court's decision, on 2 June 2008 the Minister of Justice, Rachida Dati, asked the parquet to lodge an appeal against the judgment, which was filed on 3 June (this appeal may still be admissible, the one-month period available to the Ministère public to file it according to certain people is to be calculated from the notification of the judgement to him or her; this analysis is backed up by article 528 of the civil procedure code which indicates that: ‘The period at the expiry of which an appeal may no longer be lodged runs from the notification of the ruling, unless this period has started, by law, from the date of the ruling’).
+Although having initially approved the court's decision, on 2 June 2008 the Minister of Justice, Rachida Dati, asked the parquet to lodge an appeal against the judgment, which was filed on 3 June (this appeal may still be admissible, the one-month period available to the Ministère public to file it according to certain people is to be calculated from the notification of the judgment to him or her; this analysis is backed up by article 528 of the civil procedure code which indicates that: ‘The period at the expiry of which an appeal may no longer be lodged runs from the notification of the ruling, unless this period has started, by law, from the date of the ruling’).

 The judgement being provided by provisional execution, the parquet also summoned the parties in emergency interim proceedings, (including the civil official of Mons-en-Barœul) to request his judgment.
 The hearing took place on 12 June and the decision was made on 19 June.
 The court announced the end of the provisional execution of the annulment ruling, invoking the risk of an ‘irreparable prejudice, for both parties as well as for public order’.
 One of the objectives is to prevent the risk of having to annul a second marriage which would be contracted after the annulment of the first one, the annulment decision susceptible to being reversed.
 Consequently, the transcription of the annulment in the marriage register was suspended and the two people remained married.